Policies and Procedures

 1) A full search of the premises will be made if a child cannot be located.

-2) All available staff will take and active role in:
+2) All available staff will take an active role in:

 -Finding a possible exit used